 - 1/2 cup canola oil

 - 1/4 cup bacon grease

 - 1-2 tablespoons togarashi seasoning

 - Spiralize the zucchini following the package directions, quickly cook it in the hot oil for 2 minutes.
+Sprinkle with half the togarashi.
 Remove to a plate covered with paper towels.
-Sprinkle with togarashi seasoning, and salt to taste.
+Sprinkle with the remaining togarashi seasoning.
+Taste, and add salt if necssary.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.